 - Folders in Box follow "waterfall" permissions.
 If a collaborator has access to a top-level folder, they will be able to access all files and folders within that folder.
 You can invite collaborators to sub-folders within a top-level folder.
 But granting permissions on a sub-folder level creates a more challenging environment to navigate and manage.

 - We recommend structuring your folders to allow for sharing of top-level folders.
 Sharing folders in this way allows for greater clarity of permissions and ease of navigation for you and your colleagues.
 As you create new folders or files around the same project or process, your collaborators will be able to see and engage with the shared content more easily.

 Box offers the ability to track the version history on any of your stored files, so you'll be able to see all revisions made to a document.
 You also have the option to restore a previous version if you would like to undo changes to a file.

 If you're collaborating with others on a file, we recommend you lock the file while you make edits to prevent anyone else from making changes or uploading new versions.
 In the Box web interface, select Lock from the menu to the right of the file name.
 You also have the option to set a time limit for how long the file will remain locked.

 If you want to collaborate on a document simultaneously, you can use Box Notes.
-However, Box Notes can't be downloaded and edited locally on your computer, and they will not appear in your Box Sync folders.
-They can only be edited in the Box web interface.
+Box Notes can also be downloaded and edited locally on your computer if you are using Box Drive, where they will appear as documents in your Box Drive folder.